High School Exchange in Japan

 On arrival in Tokyo you will be met by staff from our partner organisation.
 You will then spend two or three days in Tokyo, learning the language, preparing for life on exchange and exploring this magnificent city.
 You will meet students from around the world before travelling to your host family by train, shinkansen or aeroplane.

+For students on the 10 month program, you will be invited to attend a 3 day/4 night camp halfway through your exchange.
+The camp will be at different places in Japan.
+2023/24 camps will be in Tokyo and Okinawa.
 At the end of your program you will travel to the airport and attend a graduation ceremony with the rest of the returning students.
 It will be a lovely opportunity to see the students you met on arrival, share stories and prepare for your return home.
+All fees for these camps are included in the price.

 Read about Frances from Hampshire’s exchange program in Japan.
 Learn about how she settled into school life and how she enjoyed living with a variety of host families.
 She shares some good advice for any exchange student looking to take on this adventure.